 Read on to learn more about augmented reality, virtual reality, and how technology is changing everything.

 Augmented Reality and Virtual Reality: technology for the future

 What is Augmented and Virtual Reality and how are they different?

 To understand how AR and VR fire reality up, we have to know first what they mean.
 “Virtual” means near or imitation, and “reality” means real life or the actual thing.
 In short, virtual reality is an imitation or a virtual version of the actual world using special gadgets, such as helmet or headset.

 It makes the wearer able to “look around” and imitates the wearer’s physical presence and even movements, in a virtual world.
-Oculus Rift, Google Cardboard, Sony PlayStation VR, and Samsung Gear VR, are some of the most popular VR headsets today.
+For example, Oculus Rift, Google Cardboard, Sony PlayStation VR, and Samsung Gear VR, are some of the most popular VR headsets today.

 On the other hand, “augmented” means to make (something) greater by adding to it.
-To put it simply, AR enhances the reality digitally.
-Using smartphones or tablets, AR provides both actual and virtual view of a physical world blended with informative virtual components about the environment.
+To put it simply, AR enhances reality digitally.
+Using smartphones or tablets, AR provides both actual and virtual views of a physical world blended with informative virtual components about the environment.
 It also creates digital images that blend with the physical world in real-time.

 Pokemon Go, a game developed by Niantic for both iOS and Android, is one of the famous examples of augmented reality.
 Using the players’ mobile devices, they can look around the real world and try to catch and even train virtual creatures, known as Pokemon.